 - 1. The member must get a tag for the calf and cow-calf card from the Extension Office or FFA Advisor and contact a Beef Superintendent within a week after the calf is born to have the calf tagged.
 The member is then required to return the cow-calf card to the Extension Office and ID their cow-calf projects on 4-H Online 2.0 by May 15th or as FFA requires identification to be done. - 2.
 If the calf is not born by May 15th, the cow must be identified online.
 The calf must be born, tagged, and identified by the time of the fair. - 3.
 Although the livestock does not have to be haltered, they should be gentled down.
-Animals will be kept in the cowcalf barn or pens will be made to accommodate stalling.
-They will be judged from the barn and the calves do need to be weighed in at the Wednesday, July 26th weigh-in. - 4.
-They will show in their own class and will not show for Supreme Champion Breeding Beef. - Lot 81 Un-haltered Cow-Calf Cow with calf born in 2023
+Animals will be kept in the cow-calf barn or pens will be made to accommodate stalling.
+They will be judged from the barn and the calves do need to be weighed in at the Wednesday, of fair weigh-in. - 4.
+They will show in their own class and will not show for Supreme Champion Breeding Beef.